How to Be More Assertive – The Quintessential Guide

 This is one of the numerous occasions when you will have to deal with people that will try to take advantage of you by following rules and regulations that don’t really make sense.
 Yes, based on Easyjet’s regulations my backpack was considered an extra item but paying £40 for it was ridiculous.
 These situations happen regularly in our everyday lives and assertiveness is a great way to overcome them and apparently spare yourself some extra money.

 Before I conclude this article, I would like to remind you that, obviously, there are going to be times when assertiveness can’t really help you.
 Perhaps you are in the army and you need to just follow orders, perhaps you are fighting with your partner and the egos have taken over, or perhaps you are just too tired to argue.

-Nevertheless, learning to communicate your needs, defending your frame and raising your opinion, will definitely make you a freer and more confident person.
+Nevertheless, learning to communicate your needs, defending your frame, and expressing your opinion, will definitely make you a freer and more confident person.
 Always have in mind that assertiveness is a tool to help you have more control over your life.
-As I have stated many times in the past there are things you can control and things you can’t control, but your life should definitely belong in the former category.

 Assertiveness is one of the 30 challenges suggested in the “30 Challenges – 30 Days – Zero Excuses” project.
 I strongly recommend trying it out.
 You have nothing to lose and so much to gain.

 Also, don’t forget to subscribe to my newsletter to get my articles in your inbox the moment they are published.
 It is thought-provoking, free, easy to unsubscribe and some great resources will wait for you once you confirm your subscription

 Latest posts by Adrian Iliopoulos (see all)

 - Immanuel Kant: Why His Philosophy Is Needed More Than Ever - June 25, 2020